-James Le Fanu is a Doctor, columnist, social commentator and historian of science and medicine.
-He was born in 1950 and spent his childhood in Scotland, East Africa, Yugoslavia and Cyprus.
+James Le Fanu is a doctor, columnist and historian of science and medicine.
 He studied the humanities at Ampleforth College before switching to medicine, graduating from Cambridge University and the Royal London Hospital in 1974.
-He subsequently worked in the Renal Transplant Unit at Cardiology Departments of the Royal Free and St Mary’s Hospital in London.
+He subsequently worked in the Renal Transplant Unit at the Royal Free and Cardiology Department at St Mary’s Hospital.

 Have we discovered it all?
 (Daily Telegraph) investigates the current state of medical research and notes “the more generous its funding, the more daunting the tidal wave of articles in academic journals, the more striking the paradox that the rate of medical innovation—discoveries that really make a difference—is a fraction of what it was thirty or forty years ago.”

 Science’s Dead End (Prospect Magazine) considers the prospects for further scientific advance in the wake of the supreme intellectual achievement of the past sixty years in permitting us, for the first time, to ‘hold in our mind’s eye’ the entire history of the universe from the moment of the Big Bang until yesterday.